-In general Regularly Medical check-ups, over-the-counter medicines, (once or more (once a month or and intake of psychoactive substances often in the last more often) and make of psychodetive substances 12 months) Exp(b) Exp(b) Medical check-ups (except for medical examinations required by em- ployers) in the last year 1.077 1.144 Taking dietary supplements or vitamins without a doctor's prescription 1.107 n.s.
+Medical check-ups, over-the-counter medicines, and intake of psychoactive substances In general (once or more often in the last 12 months) Regularly (once a month or more often) Exp(b) Exp(b) Medical check-ups (except for medical examinations required by em- ployers) in the last year 1.077 1.144 Taking dietary supplements or vitamins without a doctor's prescription 1.107 n.s.
 Taking sedatives or soporific drugs 1.103 1.190 Taking slimming pills 1.217 n.s.
 Taking psychoactive substances 1.357 1.505